DavyJ0nes/products/api/models/README.md

 - **SKU**: Stock Keeping Unit.
 Used for lookup
 - **BasePrice**: Price of the product in the currency that it was created with
 - **BaseCurrency**: The currency that the price is in.
 Used for conversion
+- **LocalPrice**: Price of the product in the currency that the transaction takes place in.
+Initially this will be set to the same as BasePrice.

 ### Location